cncf/ambassadors/README.md

 * Educate a local community on the CNCF mission
 * Contribute to CNCF projects

-### Requirements for becoming an official Cloud Native Ambassador are:
+### Requirements for becoming an official Cloud Native Ambassador:
 * Affiliated with a CNCF member OR is a contributor to a CNCF project.
 * Already engaged with the project in some way whether that’s as a contributor, blogger, speaker, etc.
 * Willing to either speak at community events OR write technical content such as blog posts.